yeepun14/PMU_data_bridge/report.md

 - ### TimescaleDB
 A time-series database built on PostgreSQL that is suitable for real-time data ingestion and querying.

+- ### Grafana
+An open-source platform used for data visualization and monitoring.

 # what we did